-The District's total revenues were \$177,567.
-Property taxes and operating grants accounted for most of the District's revenues, contributing 99% of the total.
-The remainder came from State and federal aid for specific programs, fees charged for services, interest earnings and other local sources.
+The District's total revenues were \$29.3 million.
+Property taxes and unrestricted State aid accounted for 21% of the District's revenues.
+State and federal aid for specific programs accounted for 48%; fees charged for services totaled 28% of revenues, with the remainder coming from interest earnings and other local sources.